oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

 4. To add a product to the collection manually:

    Click **Add** next to |IcFilter| **Advanced Filter** to add the selected products manually.
-This can be used in cases when you have few products to be added and there is no need to set up a complicated filter, or when you need to add specific products that may be out of the filter's scope.
+This can be used when you have a few products to be added, and there is no need to set up a complicated filter, or when you need to add specific products that may be out of the filter's scope.

    .. image:: /user/img/marketing/web_catalogs/AddProductsManually.png
       :alt: Click Add and select the products manually